Nesper94/Metabiome/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 The pipeline allows you to profile the community from a
 taxonomic and functional approach based on assembled or
-non-assembled sequences, and includes a 16S gene extraction
+non-assembled sequences.
+It also includes a 16S gene extraction
 step that gives the possibility to carry out comparative
 analyzes, in relation to abundance, between the bacterial
 composition of a sample analyzed from different approaches.

 .. toctree::
    :maxdepth: 2